claviska/SimpleImage/README.md

       - `x`* (int) - Horizontal offset in pixels.
       - `y`* (int) - Vertical offset in pixels.
       - `color`* (string|array) - The text shadow color.
-  - `calcuateOffsetFromEdge` (bool) - Calculate Offset referring to the edges of the image (default false).
+  - `calculateOffsetFromEdge` (bool) - Calculate Offset referring to the edges of the image (default false).
   - `baselineAlign` (bool) - Align the text font with the baseline. (default true).
 - `$boundary` (array) - If passed, this variable will contain an array with coordinates that surround the text: [x1, y1, x2, y2, width, height].
 This can be used for calculating the